Back to Feb 2014 Show

 W5 2:10

-what was the reaction to the album?
+What was the reaction to the album?
 And I want to break that down, how did the gay public react and what was the reaction in general?

 After we hear another song I want to talk about how the press reacted to the album.
 But first, at the opening of the show I teased my listeners with a bit of the song "Need Your Gentle Love." tell us about the song and then we'll hear all of it.